malandrakisgeo/katakerm/README.md

 The result is guaranteed to change drastically for any modification of the input, and it is impossible to deduce the original input from an output.

-This was originally a key derivation algorithm, but having some of the properties of hash functions, and may be used as such too.
-This is not a mathematically robust hash function.
-The percentage of existent 256bit combinations that are possible through it is uncertain, and inputs whose length is a multiple of 32 can produce the same digest if two or more 32byte chunks are carefully rearranged.
-Yet no collisions were noted for repeated automated tests of up to 50m randomly generated input strings and numbers of varying lengths.
+This was originally a key derivation algorithm, but having some of the properties of hash functions, it may be used as such too.

+It is important to note that the percentage of existent 256bit combinations that are possible through it is uncertain.
+The inputs may (or may not) be used to produce identical digests after careful manipulation.
+Yet no collisions were noted for repeated automated tests of up to 50m randomly generated input strings and numbers.